-Adding XML sitemap to your site is an important step towards improving your site’s ability to get indexed by search engines.
+Adding an XML sitemap to your site is an important step towards improving your site’s ability to get indexed by search engines.
 Adding XML sitemaps is an easy task that will only require you a few minutes and you can now monitor how your site will be performing in the search engines.
-Whenever, I want to know the number of my indexed pages on Google I always use the old trick; typing ‘site’ followed by a colon then the site URL.
+Whenever I want to know the number of my indexed pages on Google I always use the old trick; typing ‘site’ followed by a colon then the site URL.
 This allows me to quickly see the index status of my website.
-In the contrary adding a sitemap allows me to have a detailed report on how the site has been indexed.
-There are a two prerequisites to adding an XML sitemap to your website, the first is you need to have a Google Webmaster Tools account, Bing webmaster tools account and secondly you need a plugin or a means of generating an XML sitemap.
+On the contrary, adding a sitemap allows me to have a detailed report on how the site has been indexed.
+There are two prerequisites to adding an XML sitemap to your website, the first is you need to have a Google Webmaster Tools account, Bing webmaster tools account, and secondly you need a plugin or a means of generating an XML sitemap.

 What is an XML Sitemap?

-It helps to begin by understanding what an XML sitemap is and why we need to generate it and submit to search engines.
-A sitemap is a mapped out structure of your website that include all the links to various pages on your site.
-XML sitemaps guide search engine spiders as they index your website and they showcase your content and eliminate the content you don’t want indexed by search engines.
+It helps to begin by understanding what an XML sitemap is and why we need to generate it and submit it to search engines.
+A sitemap is a mapped-out structure of your website that includes all the links to various pages on your site.
+XML sitemaps guide search engine spiders as they index your website and they showcase your content and eliminate the content you don’t want to be indexed by search engines.

-In certain cases there may be duplicate content on your site that you don’t want indexed, a sitemap submitted to search engine can guide them not to index the 'noindex' pages.
-The simple sitemap can be a document that contains all the links in your site.
+In certain cases there may be duplicate content on your site that you don’t want to be indexed, a sitemap submitted to a search engine can guide them not to index the "noindex" pages.
+A simple sitemap can be a document that contains all the links on your site.
 The links can have additional information about each of the pages.

 Sign up on Google and Bing Webmaster Tools